 World Population Day seeks to draw attention to issues related to a growing global population.
 According to the United States Census Bureau, the world's population as of June 2019 was over 7.5 billion people.
-The world's population is increasing with birth rates on the rise and life expectancy increases.
+The world's population is increasing with birth rates and life expectancy on the rise.
 Over the last century, between 1916 and 2012, global life expectancy more than doubled from 34 to 70 years.
 The world population quintupled from 1.5 billion to 7.3 billion between 1900 and 2016.

 Top Tweets for World Population Day -Updated

 World Population Day Top Events and Things to Do

 World Population Day References and Related SitesUnited Nations: Population Day www.unfpa.org: UN Population Fund www.census.gov: Population Clock ourworldindata.org: World Life Expectancy